Best EKG Technician Schools in Minnesota

 Note: Minnesota does not have a state licensing requirement for EKG technicians.
 Most employers look for proof of training and national certification.

 Here are the top training options.
-These schools offer short programs designed to get you job-ready.
+These schools offer short programs designed to help you build practical skills.

 Saint Paul College